 3. THINK LIKE A CELEB

 Get on the guest lists for the most popular places.
-Contact the nightclub through DM or Messenger, explaining that you and your friends will be coming and can you be on the guest list.
+Contact the nightclub through DM or Messenger, explaining that you and your friends will be coming and can you be on the guestlist for that student night.
 It’s worth chancing your arm to get welcome shots, queue jumping, reduced/free entry and drinks promotions.
+You have nothing to lose!
+You could be partying in London’s best clubs or Manchester’s greatest music venues – take a chance.

 More often than not, they’ll sort you out – they’ll see the long term potential of having groups of friends as regular clients and cha-ching more money in their tills.